codacy/docs/docs/faq/troubleshooting/we-no-longer-have-access-to-this-repository.md

 ## The user that configured the repository no longer has access

-If the user that initially configured the repository on Codacy was using a user account key but no longer has access to the repository on the Git provider:
+If the user that initially configured the repository on Codacy was using a user account SSH key but no longer has access to the repository on the Git provider:

 1. On Codacy, open your **Repository Settings**, tab **General**.
 1. Click the button **Generate New Repository Key** (recommended) or **Generate New User Key**: